5. Training a reflectorch model#

 .
 This architecture consists of a multilayer perceptron (MLP) with residual connections, batch normalization layers and GELU activations (trainer.model.mlp

 ).
-A 1D CNN embedding network (trainer.model.embedding_net
+An embedding network, here a 1D CNN (trainer.model.embedding_net

-) produces a latent embedding of the input batch of reflectivity curves which is concatenated with the prior bounds for the thin film parameters.
+), produces a latent embedding of the input batch of reflectivity curves which is concatenated with the prior bounds for the thin film parameters.

 trainer.model